 Sometimes, companies use performance-based compensation to motivate employees without fully understanding the potential issues that could result.
 Weighing the pros and cons of performance-based compensation requires thorough research to evaluate fair pay for certain compensation levels.

 Often, the allure of increased income incentivizes higher performance, which is all good and well.
-However, companies may lack a plan for when the cost begins to outweigh the benefits.
+However, companies may need a plan for when the cost outweighs the benefits.
 If the promise of extra compensation causes your employees more stress and impacts their productivity, you may experience the law of diminishing returns.

-That’s why it’s crucial to ensure a balance between the amount of work expected and the additional compensation.
-If the performance-based incentive is too small, it won’t motivate your staff to work harder.
-If it’s too large, the company’s profits could take a hit.
+It’s crucial to strike a balance between the amount of work expected and the additional compensation in a performance-based incentive.
+If the incentive is too small, it may not motivate your staff to work harder.
+Conversely, if it’s too large, it could impact your company’s profits.
+A balanced approach is critical to the effectiveness of a performance-based compensation system.

 Want a Better Way to Manage Employee Pay?